When Farmers Get Time Back, Soil and Communities Thrive

 Gansevort, NY

-At The Day Dream Farmer, Aliza reached a crossroads familiar to many small-scale farmers.
+At The Day Dream Farmer, Farmer Aliza reached a crossroads familiar to many small-scale farmers.
 She was spending more time managing member communication and logistics and began pricing out the cost of hiring an assistant.
 Instead, she stepped back to explore what delegating work outside of a traditional employee model could look like.

 By simplifying how her CSA handled updates, orders, and fulfillment, Aliza was able to offload a significant portion of administrative work without adding staff.
 The shift freed up time for crop planning and member relationships — and critically, allowed her to take maternity leave while keeping the CSA running smoothly.
-The result was a more resilient operation that supported both the farm and the farmer.